In this article:

-2. Based on percentage change over two different time periods
+2. Percentage of change over two different time periods

-The left chart shows you the number of accounts that fall into each health band.
+The left chart shows the number of accounts that fall into each health band.

-The right chart shows you how the calculated value (based on the defined criteria) of that metric (x-axis) distributes across all the accounts, how a particular calculated value puts an account at a percentile ranking (across other accounts) and where the cutoff line is for each health band.
+The right chart shows how the calculated value of the KPI (x-axis) distributes across all of your accounts, how a particular calculated value puts an account at a percentile ranking (across other accounts), and where the cutoff line is for each health band.

 In the example above, a data point of (1.5, 80) means that the account had a 50% increase in this metric and that would rank an account at 80 percentile across all the accounts.
 In other words, about 80% of the accounts had less than 50% increase in the value of this metric.
 A range of roughly 0.9 (10% decrease) to 1.5 (50% increase) will put an account in the yellow band.

 When configuring the health score, you'll see two bar charts displayed on the top right of the page.
 The top chart shows you, in real-time, the normalized percentage weight of each section towards the overall health score, based on your assigned weight to each section.
 And the bottom chart shows you the number of accounts that fall into each health band based on the current health score configuration.